 Building a teachable, practical foundation.

-Whether you’re amplifying your studies in nutrition or human development or building on a secondary education career, SDSU’s Master of Science Human Sciences - Family & Consumer Sciences Education Specialization online graduate program is ideal for working educators and extension officers, as well as uncertified teachers.
+Whether you’re amplifying your studies in nutrition or human development or building on a secondary education career, SDSU’s Master of Science Human Sciences - Family and Consumer Sciences Education Specialization online graduate program is ideal for working educators and extension officers, as well as uncertified teachers.

 Classroom technique is the key—that’s what SDSU can provide to give educators a boost in methods and curricula.
 Coursework includes effective teaching skills, the history and philosophy of family and consumer sciences, adolescent psychology and applied practicum.